 - programming for Cinema Ritrovato, Bologna

 - I am Chief Investigator of the archive initiative, Guglielmo Giannini: A digital archive of film, theatre, and political activism.
-This includes an archive, workshops, an international conference, a book (Guglielmo Giannini: Uomo di Spettacolo, ed, Edizione di Pagina, Bari) as well as an exhibition at Co.As.It and screenings at Cinema Nova (Melbourne, supported by the Italian Film Archive).
+This is Deakin University's first onlinbe archive, and an imoprtant resource for Italian and European populism.
+My work includes an archive, workshops, an international conference, a book (Guglielmo Giannini: Uomo di Spettacolo, ed, Edizione di Pagina, Bari) as well as an exhibition at Co.As.It and screenings at Cinema Nova (Melbourne, supported by the Italian Film Archive).

 - Women and the Silent Screen VII international conference, convener and programmer.
-This was the first time the conference was brought to the Australasia region.
-Because of my advocacy, the following iteration of the conference was held in the Theatre Museum in Shanghai, China.
+I enabled the conference to be hosted for the first time in the South Pacific.
+Because of my advocacy, the conference was later held in the Theatre Museum in Shanghai, China.

 - I co-convened Try Walking in My Shoes: Empathy and Portrayals of Mental Illness on Screen conference, University of Melbourne and the Dax Center

-- A Dinner Party, WestSpace art exhibition, film screenings and symposium
+- I co-convened A Dinner Party, WestSpace art exhibition, film screenings and symposium

-- The Feminist Salon Residency: The Envelope, West Wing, West Space Gallery
+- I was among the founding feminists to organise The Feminist Salon Residency: The Envelope, West Wing, West Space Gallery

-- Paul Cox: Miracle Maker, screenings and international conference, Victorian College of the Arts
+- I programmed, organise Paul Cox: Miracle Maker, screenings and international conference, Victorian College of the Arts

 Posts in education